leonlinsx/minimal-mistakes/_posts/2020-10-21-activism-disney.md

 1. I've linked to a third party site for the letter text, and you can also find it [here](https://thirdpointlimited.com/portfolio-updates "third") on Third Point's official site if interested.
 That link doesn't seem to be a permanent one for the letter, hence the third party link.
 2. But not unheard of.
 Bill Ackman vs Carl Icahn on Herbalife is a famous example.
 3. The 100% in the table stands for >100% growth, similar to the >(100)% standing for more than 100% decline
+4. This is a simplistic take, since there could be other costs not accounted for in the operating income reported here.
+The tax treatment for the businesses or interest expense might be different, just to give examples.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*